JuniorCode/JuniorScript/README.md

 Setup
 ---
-To use JuniorScript, first source it at the end of your body tag in your HTML.
+To start using JuniorScript, first download it [here](https://github.com/JuniorCode/JuniorScript/zipball/master), and then source it at the **end of your body tag in your HTML.**

 `<script src="juniorscript.js" type="text/javascript"></script>`

-Now add your first command.
+Now test it out by placing this in your HTML.

 `<juniorscript>out It works!</juniorscript>`

-The result should be `It works!`.
-If not, **ensure the script tag is at the end of the body tag.**
+Using JuniorScript
+---
+You can also run JuniorScript directly from JavaScript, like this.

+`eval_jrs("out Wow, that's cool!");`